 Since I have shared parts of this story a few times now I thought I would talk about moving to the Netherlands and starting a new job there.

 For those of you who don’t know I’m originally from the South West of the UK.
-In fact, I’m from a county there called Somerset.
+I’m actually from a county called Somerset.
 Before moving I had a cosy technical team lead job there with a UK health insurance company

 My wife is Dutch and therefore I decided to give my job up and move to the Netherlands.
 Fortunately, my employer at the time wanted to retain my services for longer.
 So they organized for me to work for them while I was living in the Netherlands.